mikefeneley/server-config-auditor/README.md

 to determine which behavior should be enforced.

 I later found out about STIGS provided by the DOD.
-These have well defined behavior which is better than the unfocused approach I used here.
+These have well defined requirements making them preferable to the unfocused standards I tried to implement here.

 I am abandoning this project and starting a new one which enforces STIG specifications for various software tools.

 The new Apache STIG tool will be hosted here: